Image

 Impella®-Supported PCI in High-Risk Patients With Complex Coronary Artery Disease and Reduced Left Ventricular Function

-Exploring Impella® for high-risk heart patients with complex conditions.
+Trial on Impella® for high-risk heart patients with complex issues.

 Recruiting